 According to the prevailing school of thought, NATO should mainly limit itself to the conventional and territorial elements of Euro-Atlantic security.
 This conviction is shared by a substantial number of Allies who point to the Alliance’s previous successes in doing so and at its mixed results in dealing with more complex aspects and threats.
 This view cannot be dismissed out of hand as its advocates are a vital component of the Alliance.

 The case against it is based on two counter-arguments.
 First, such limitations would set NATO apart from the issues that trigger insecurity in large bodies of public opinion and, increasingly, among political leadership: international terrorism, the spread of ISIL, increasing instability in the southern tier, and uncontrolled immigration.
-In addition, a “contained” NATO would be ill equipped to deal with the entire new body of threats emanating from cyberspace and info-operations, new technologies (such as drones, artificial intelligence, electromagnetic pulse etc.).
+In addition, a “contained” NATO would be ill-equipped to deal with the entirely new body of threats emanating from cyberspace and info-operations, new technologies (such as drones, artificial intelligence, electromagnetic pulse etc.).
 It is an area that requires enhanced strategic and operational awareness and faster decision-making within NATO.
 It cannot be confronted in isolation.

 Second, if this philosophy is adopted, one would have to live with the consequences: the rest of the security sphere will have to be taken care of outside the structure of NATO.
 The Alliance would not be obsolete but limited in scope: only a partial security guarantor.
 Against the backdrop of Brexit and of the new American administration, the political impact on Atlantic solidarity and Western cohesion would be unpredictable.

-If instead NATO chooses to be more, rather than less, comprehensive, it needs to look beyond the traditional European security horizon.
+If instead, NATO chooses to be more, rather than less, comprehensive, it needs to look beyond the traditional European security horizon.
 This could be the main adaptation challenge with which NATO is confronted today.
 In the conventional area, the power balance is shifting in the Asia-Pacific region; China and India are rising military powers to be reckoned with.
 In the less conventional area, citizens’ threat perception has expanded to non-state actors and asymmetric attacks.
 As NATO adaptation moves forward, the need to address homeland security must become a key reality.
 International terrorism and state failures have ripple effects in exporting instability across borders and well beyond the crisis area.
 Refugee flows and uncontrolled immigration are a case in point and are having a strategic impact on Europe.
-Across the transatlantic space, the overall non-conventional impact has created strong public demand for security.
+Across the transatlantic space, the overall non-conventional impact has created a strong public demand for security.
 It is up to the Alliance whether or not to respond to it.

 Comprehensiveness starts at home, especially for a large family of 29 nations.
 There is clearly a need for enhanced intra-Alliance and cross-Atlantic political dialogue.
 NATO lives by consensus and consensus crumbles in the face of fissures within a large and increasing membership on out-of-area engagements or the handling of Russia.
 These differences can only be addressed by strengthening internal discussion and consultation.

 A comprehensive NATO needs to have a global security outlook, but this does not inherently mean the Alliance must become a “global NATO”.
 The Alliance cannot and should not do everything.
 However, by engaging with the rest of the world, NATO would maximize available resources and share security burdens with other interested parties, either nations or international and regional organizations.
-Such engagement should be measured against the capacity of the Alliance to fulfill its core tasks: collective defense; crisis management; and cooperative security.
+Such engagement should be measured against the capacity of the Alliance to fulfil its core tasks: collective defence; crisis management; and cooperative security.
 None of these tasks can be pursued in isolation.
-Cooperative security requires defusing crises and projecting stability, actions that in turn reinforce the Alliance’s collective self-defense.
+Cooperative security requires defusing crises and projecting stability, actions that in turn reinforce the Alliance’s collective self-defence.
 The purpose of this paper is to examine the ways, means, tools – and limitations – that could render NATO truly comprehensive and thus capable of meeting its missions as it adapts to the new security environment.

 Why should NATO be comprehensive?